le-arch/wonderbuddy/README.md

 # WonderBuddy

 ## Overview
 WonderBuddy is a web-based project utilizing CSS, HTML, and JavaScript.
-It aims to provide [brief description of your project's main purpose or features].
+It aims to provide tourists and travellers to communicate, find location on maps to their destinations.

 ## Features
-- [Feature 1]
+- homepage
-- [Feature 2]
+- maps
-- [Feature 3]
+- gallery
+- chats (still to be implemented)

 ## Installation